hakuva/5443-Big-Data-Ssampati/FileFormats/writeup.md

 ## Conversion:

-I choose to use the SQL file to convert to JSON file.
+I choose to use the CSV file to convert to JSON file.

-In order to convert it into an JSON i choose to use PHP scripting.
+In order to convert it into an JSON i choose to use Python language.

-PHP is a server side scripting language which works well with the SQL databases like MySql.
-Mysql is a open source database.

-create a variable and assign the whole table values to the variable by using command `"select * from table_name"`

-After selecting everything from the Sql file we must use the command `"mysql_fetch_object($variable_name)"` to fetch the attributes of the table.

-This must be done in a loop and the result that fetch command gets must be sent to encode in JSON using the command `"json_encode($result)"`
+python have packages to import the CSV and JSON

+then load the input file and then specify the fields that in the CSV file.

+now dump the file into JSON

 Then the output must be sent to a file with an extension of .json

+The file process is too large for the digital ocean server so it was repeatedly killing the process.

+so i had to run it on CS2 server and create the JSON file.

+You can find GpsFilePoints.json in cs2.mwsu.edu/~ssampati/GpsFilePoints.json

+Created JSON file is 531 MB in size

 ## Compression: